Skip to Content

 Multi-level navigation

 Mercer renders 3 levels of menu depth on desktop and in the mega-menu.
 Mobile renders the same 3 levels via the slide-in mobile nav drawer.
-There’s no max-depth setting; menus deeper than 3 are clamped to 3 with the deepest items inlined under the level-2 parent.
+There’s no max-depth setting; Shopify’s navigation only exposes 3 levels of nesting, so there are no deeper items to render.

 The footer group contains:

-• Footer — the main footer with up to 5 link columns + a newsletter signup.
-Each column can pull from a different menu handle; defaults are “footer”, “shop”, “support”, “company”, “legal” but any handle works.
+• Footer — the main footer with up to 4 link columns + a newsletter signup.
+Each column can pull from a different menu handle; every column defaults to the “footer” handle, but any handle works.

-The footer also renders the powered-by-Shopify line per Theme Store rules and your social media links from Theme settings → Social.
+The footer also renders the powered-by-Shopify line per Theme Store rules and your social media links from Theme settings → Social media.

 Payment icons are available as an opt-in Footer block — add it via the Footer’s “Add block” menu in the Editor.
 The block uses your enabled Shopify payment gateways automatically.